pinkbunkadoo/blox/README.md

 An early prototype for a 3d puzzle game.

-## How to play?
+## How do I try it?

-Open the project in Unity to run the prototype or play the webGL version at http://pinkbunkadoo.github.io/omni/.
+Open the project in Unity or play the webGL version at http://pinkbunkadoo.github.io/omni/.

-## Instructions
+## How do I play?

 - Drag the view to roll the cube - it will attempt to roll in the direction you drag.
 - Roll onto symbol tiles to activate them.